 "They get a great many passengers, and so break up a great many congregations."
-"The laboring classes are apt to rise late on Sunday morning, read the Sunday papers, and allow the hour of worship to go by unheeded."- Elgin (Ill.)
+"The laboring classes are apt to rise late on Sunday morning, read the Sunday papers, and allow the hour of worship to go by unheeded."-Elgin (Ill.)
 Sunday-law Convention, November, 1887.

 Notes.- In the fourth century, Sunday games and Sunday theaters, it was complained, "hindered" the "devotion" of the "faithful," because many of the members attended them in preference to the church services.
 The church, therefore, demanded that the state should interfere, and enforce Sunday observance by law.
 "In this way," says Neander, "the church received help from the state for the furtherance of her ends."
 In this way church and state were united, and the Papacy was placed in power.
 The same course pursued now will produce the same results.
+It is proper and right for the church to teach Sabbath observance, and

-It is proper and right for the church to teach Sabbath observance, and to decry Sabbath desecration; but it should not attempt to secure Sabbath observance through compulsory legislation; nor should it seek to fasten upon the people by any means the observance of a day which God has never enjoined, and for which, as is admitted on all hands; there is no Scriptural command.
+It is proper and right for the church to teach Sabbath observance, and to decry Sabbath desecration; but it should not attempt to secure Sabbath observance through compulsory legislation; nor should it seek to fasten upon the people by any means the observance of a day which God has never enjoined, and for which, as is admitted on all hands, there is no Scriptural command.
 See admissions on pages 441, 442, 455, 456, 560.

-18. What does the prophet say the two-horned beast-power will attempt to enforce upon all the people?
+18. What does the prophet say the two-horned-beast power will attempt to enforce upon all the people?